go-goe/goe/README.md

 	}))
 ```

+> [!TIP]
-> You can use slog as your standard logger or make a adapt over the Logger interface
+> You can use slog as your standard logger or make a adapt over the Logger interface .

 [Back to Contents](#content)